marijnh/Eloquent-JavaScript/11_async.md

 {{index "scalpel (exercise)"}}

-The village crows own an old scalpel that they occasionally use on special misions—say, to cut through screen doors or packaging.
+The village crows own an old scalpel that they occasionally use on special missions—say, to cut through screen doors or packaging.
 To be able to quickly track it down, every time the scalpel is moved to another nest, an entry is added to the storage of both the nest that had it and the nest that took it, under `"scalpel"`, pointing at its